nytud/NYTK-NerKor/README.md

 # NerKor
 The home repository of the NerKor corpus, a Hungarian gold standard named entity annotated corpus containing 1 million tokens.

+## Data

+Corpus files are under the data folder.
+They are grouped by genre: fiction, legal, news, web, wikipedia.

 ## Token numbers

 | genre | morph/no-morph | token number |